asmodeus812/elearning/java-se-study/java-base/0-commons-and-general.md

 # Caveats

+- for-each loop type allows for direct boxing/un-boxing and implicit parent-child substitution for reference types
 - array initialization and declaration - `String a = {"test"};` `String[] a = new String[] {"test"}`, `String[] a = new String[1]`, all of these are valid, and construct an array and initialize it correctly, but should not mix the size declaration with initialization list, use either and NOT both